-Clarification of National Park boundary
+Clarification of the National Park 1951 designation boundary

 Where exactly is the edge of our National Park?

-The Lake District National Park boundary was designated in 1951.
+The Lake District National Park boundary was first designated in 1951.
 A written description and two 1 inch to 1 mile paper maps determined the position of its boundary.
 The boundary drawn on the map is one 50th of an inch wide.
 This represents 32 metres on the ground.

 Why has it been updated?